Persicaria odorata: Food uses

 The leaf is primarily associated with Vietnamese cuisine, where it is commonly eaten fresh in salads (including chicken salad) and in raw gỏi cuốn, as well as in some soups such as canh chua and bún thang, and stews, such as fish kho tộ.
 It is also popularly eaten with trứng vịt lộn (fertilized duck egg).

 In Malaysia, Singapore and Indonesia the shredded leaf is an essential ingredient of several variations of laksa, a spicy noodle soup, so much so that the leaf is commonly nicknamed "laksa leaf" (daun laksa).
 The leaves are otherwise known in Malay and Indonesian as daun kesum and used in dishes like nasi kerabu and asam pedas.

 In the cuisine of Cambodia, the leaf is known as chi krasang tomhom (ជីរក្រសាំងទំហំ) and is used in soups, stews and salads.
 It is also used in naem (ណែម), Cambodian summer rolls.

 In Laos and certain parts of Thailand, the leaf is eaten with raw beef larb (ລາບ).

 In Burmese cuisine, the leaves are called phetphe (ဖက်ဖယ်) and used in various Burmese curries.
 The leaves are locally known as phak phai in neighbouring Manipur, India.
-The Khoibu community grind the leaves with ghost pepper and a nut locally known as "bonra" to make a spicy side dish.
+The Khoibu community grinds the leaves with ghost pepper and a nut locally known as "bonra" to make a spicy side dish.

 In Australia, Persicaria odorata is being investigated as a source of essential oil (kesom oil).
 Research conducted in North East Victoria has shown that kesom oil has potential applications in the flavor and fragrance industry, particularly as a natural source of aliphatic aldehydes.